Skip to main content

 ```

-This allows you to use AI to implement functions which are not possible to implement in pure python.
-Functions decorated with `@magic` can be `async` or sync.
+This allows you to use agents to implement functions which are not possible to implement in pure python.
+Functions decorated with `@agentic` MUST be `async`.

 The alternative syntax is to `spawn` an agent.